-The NFRC does not expect to capture enough Freshwater Catfish to measure key health indicators.
-However collecting data for translocated species including Freshwater Catfish allows a greater understanding of the current status of the populations providing essential information to the management on this species.
-Although low numbers of Freshwater Catfish were caught in all six years of sampling, there has been a mix of recruits (2017-19), juveniles (2017 and 2021) and adults (2018-22) (Figure 6).
-The sampling methods included fyke nets and electrofishing in 2017-19, but electrofishing only from 2020-22.
+The NFRC does not expect to capture enough Freshwater Catfish (Tandanus tandanus) to measure key health indicators.
+However, collecting data for translocated species including Freshwater Catfish allows a greater understanding of the current status of the populations providing essential information to the management on this species.

+Although low numbers of Freshwater Catfish were caught in all seven years of sampling, there has been a mix of recruits (2017-19), juveniles (2017 and 2021) and adults (2018-23) (Figure 6).
+In 2023, the second highest abundances were detected (Figure 6), though all were adults (Figure 6; Figure 7).

+The sampling methods included fyke nets and electrofishing in 2017-19, but electrofishing only from 2020-23.
 Recruits of this species are difficult to catch using electrofishing sampling methods with recruits primarily detected via fyke netting.
 Only a single recruit was detected via electrofishing in 2019.
-In 2022 only a single adult Freshwater Catfish was collected (Figure 7).